Here are my hypnotherapy qualifications to show that I’m properly qualified.

 - Submit 4 case studies showing you working with real clients and how you have helped them (1 of them with recorded audio)

 - Have your work checked by a supervisor who then has their work checked by an assessor who then has their work checked by another assessor!

 These are strict rules and going through all of that shows you that I am serious about this profession.

-I am a member of the NCH (National Council for Hypnotherapy) and APHP (Association for Professional Hypnosis and Psychotherapy).
+I am a member of the NCH (National Council for Hypnotherapy).

 Here are some of my certificates but I never stop learning.
 I attend supervision days each year where I discuss my work with a very experienced hypnotherapist to get feedback and help.